DPancholi7/Java-Networking-Chat-Application-w-GUI/README.md

 ***************************************************

 Instructions
-- Open Server Code & RUN The Server Code
+- Open Server Code & Run The Server Code FIRST
 - After Server Code Is Running, Open Client Code
 - Client Is Compatible With Parallel run ( Multiple Clients At Once Can Be Open )
 - Interactions Will Than Be Performed With CLients & The Server